Xubuntu/wiki.xubuntu.org/Xubuntu-Guide-For-New-Testers.md

 ## Xubuntu Guide for New Testers

-After reading the [introduction on the website](#), this \'New Tester\' wiki will help take you through the simple steps that will enable you to join the community, start to help making Xubuntu better, and get testing.
+After reading the [introduction on the website](#), this \'New Tester\' wiki will take you through the simple steps that will enable you to join the community, start to help making Xubuntu better, and get testing.

 It\'s important to remember that pretty much anything that you are able to do during a development cycle is of great use to the Xubuntu